 Natalie Wynn (she/her)

 Natalie Wynn (1988-present) is an American, Baltimore-based YouTube personality whose work aims to educate via theatrical entertainment and humour.
 In a play-like fashion, Wynn plays different characters and wears complex costumes to try and voice all sides of an issue, from which the audience can draw their own conclusions.
-On her channel, ContraPoints (short for controversial points), she tries to make people think; and beyond that, she wants them to question why they think that way in the first place.
+On her channel, ContraPoints (like counterarguments), she tries to make people think; and beyond that, she wants them to question why they think that way in the first place.
 Wynn questions, “What matters more: The way things are or the way things look?”

-As a transgender woman, most of her videos tackle trans experience, sexuality and gender roles.
+As a transgender woman, many of her videos tackle trans experience, sexuality and gender roles.
 Wynn principally tries to depolarise conversations that typically divide people and humanise those who are questioning their own identity and sexuality.
 She claims that “in a free society, different people will have lots of different sexual lifestyles,” and she uses her platform to give space to such lifestyles.

 Masha Gessen (they/them)